NiklasRoberts/TreeGrowthPrediction/README.md

 Classification of continuous variables has many inherent challenges.
 First, there is a natural loss of information as the singular prediction value is transformed into a range of values within the bin.
 Second, if there is a high error in prediction, there is a large possibility of classification predictions crossing binning lines, which leads to an innacurate prediction.

 Upon running a classification model for the `Growth%/Yr` for the trees, the results were all over the place.
-The peak accuracy was a bit less than 60% accurate, while the worst accuracy was around 10% accurate.
+The peak accuracy was over 50% accurate, while the worst accuracy was around 10% accurate.
 However, the results were inconsistent as consecutive runs using the same neural network structure at one point yielded accuracies differing by over 30%!
 Therefore, due to the inconsistencies in the model, as well as its inaccuracy we did not pursue the classification model further.

 ## Sources: